jgperrin/net.jgp.books.spark.ch03/README.md

 Welcome to Spark with Java, chapter 3.
 This chapter is all about the dataframe, understand its role and royalty!

 Labs:
- * #200
-IngestionSchemaManipulationApp: ingestion of a CSV, manipulation of schema structure post-ingestion
+ * #200: `IngestionSchemaManipulationApp`: ingestion of a CSV, manipulation of schema structure post-ingestion

 Notes:
  1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10.